jrbalsas/dawClubAngular/README.md

 dawClub using AngujarJS
 ==========

-Sample Netbeans project with classic CRUD Web App using AngularJS
+Sample Maven Netbeans project with classic CRUD Web App using AngularJS

 Features:
 -------------